SerratedSharp/CSharpWasmRecipes/README.md

 ### Additional Packages

 - **Uno.Wasm.Bootstrap.DevServer**: If using Uno.Bootstrap.Wasm, this provides a self-hosted HTTP server for serving static WASM files locally and supporting debugging browser link to enable breakpoints and stepping through C# code in the IDE while it is running as WASM inside the browser.
-This package is useful during local development, but would likely be eliminated when hosted in test/production, where you would likely package the WASM package and related javascript files to be served statically from a traditional web server.  - **Uno.UI.WebAssembly**: At one time this package generated some javascript declarations that WebAssemblyRuntime was dependent on.
+This package is useful during local development, but would likely be eliminated when hosted in test/production, where you would likely package the WASM package and related JavaScript files to be served statically from a traditional web server.  - **Uno.UI.WebAssembly**: At one time this package generated some JavaScript declarations that WebAssemblyRuntime was dependent on.
 For example, `WebAssemblyRuntime.InvokeAsync()` would fail at runtime if this package had not been included.
 At least since 8.* release, this package is no longer required for vanilla WASM projects.
 - **WasmAppHost**: WASM Browser project templates use WasmAppHost automatically for self-hosting during development to serve the WebAssembly's as static web assets.
 Nothing should be needed aside from setting the WASM Browser project as the startup project to enable this.
 [WASM App Host](https://github.com/dotnet/runtime/blob/main/src/mono/wasm/host/README.md)
 **SerratedSharp.JSInteropHelpers**: An optional library of helper methods for implementing interop useful for wrapping JS libraries/types.
 Reduces the amount of boilerplate code needed to call JS.
 This library is less refined.
 I created it to support my own JS interop implementations, but it has been key in allowing me to implement large surface areas of JS library APIs quickly.
 See [Proxyless Instance Wrapper](#Proxyless-Instance-Wrapper) and additional examples in SerratedJQ implementation: [JQueryPlainObject.cs](https://github.com/SerratedSharp/SerratedJQ/blob/main/SerratedJQLibrary/SerratedJQ/Plain/JQueryPlainObject.cs)
 - **SerratedSharp.SerratedJQ**: An optional .NET wrapper for jQuery to enable expressive access and event handling of the HTML DOM from WebAssembly.
 Many of the examples below use native DOM APIs to demonstrate the fundamentals of JS interop.
 However, if your goal is DOM access/manipulation/event-handling, then much of the JS shims and C# proxies can be omitted by using [SerratedJQ](https://github.com/SerratedSharp/SerratedJQ) instead.
-Additionally, the monadic nature of JQuery lends itself well to minimizing the number of interop object references or interop calls needed by not requiring collections to be materialized across the interop boundary and allowing bulk operations across multiple elements wuith a single interop call.
+Additionally, the monadic nature of JQuery lends itself well to minimizing the number of interop object references or interop calls needed by not requiring collections to be materialized across the interop boundary and allowing bulk operations across multiple elements with a single interop call.

 The WebAssemblyRuntime package or .NET 7 InteropServices namespace can also be used from class library projects implementing interop which is intended for consumption in a Uno.Bootstrap.Wasm or Wasm Browser project.
 Typically a Class Library project template would be used, and would **not** reference Uno.Wasm.Bootstrap.
 This template would produce a standard .NET assembly, but you would typically set `[assembly: System.Runtime.Versioning.SupportedOSPlatform("browser")]` in its AssemblyInfo.cs to indicate it is only intended for consumption in applications running as WebAssembly in a browser context.
 The class library is not compiled directly to WASM, because the consuming root project is responsible for compiling and packaging all referenced assemblies into the final WASM package.
 Class libraries can include Javascript files to act as interop shims.
 However, the method for including them varies between whether the class library is consumed in a Uno.Bootstrap.Wasm or WASM Browser project.
 For Uno.Bootstrap.Wasm, the JS files must be declared as AMD modules, are placed in a WasmScripts project folder, flagged as Build Action: Embedded Resource, and will be loaded automatically by Uno when.
 For WASM Browser, the class library project is declared with `<Project Sdk="Microsoft.NET.Sdk.Razor">`, are placed in a wwwroot folder, flagged as Build Action: Content, and can be loaded at runtime using `JSHost.ImportAsync()`.
 Additionally, the JSImport declarations must omit the module name for Uno, and include them for WASM Browser.
 A class library can provide shims/proxies with each approach, and then conditionally call each based on whether the calling platform is Uno.Bootstrap.Wasm or not.
 (TODO: Provide additional details on how this is accomplished in SerratedJQ.)